IBM/tape-archive-api/readme.md

 # Tape archive REST API
 Using tapes in tiered storage file system that are space managed bears some risk.
 Especially if users can access the file system and cause transparent recalls.
 Transparent recalls tend to be slow and sometimes they impact file system operations.
 Therefore it is recommended to disallow transparent recalls for users and instead use customized retrieval processes that perform tape optimized recalls instead.

 The Tape archive REST API provides functions to migrate and recall files in a tape optimized manner, in combination with IBM Spectrum Archive Enterprise Edition.
 With tape optimized operations multiple files are sorted by their tape ID and position on tape and are copied all together.
-This significantly lowers number of tape mounts, optimized tape motion and reduces the time required to complete the operation.
+This significantly lowers number of tape mounts, optimized tape motion and reduces the time required to complete the recall operation.

+The efficient use of the Tape Archive REST API requires to prevent transparent recalls.
+This allow the user to see all archived files in the tiered storage file system, but prevents access to migrated files.
+The user rather uses the Tape archive REST API to order the tape optimized recall.
+Preventing transparent recalls can be achieved by setting special file permissions of migrated files.

 ## Introduction